-- > Turns/jumps are too close and should be wider in width.
+- Turns/jumps are too close and should be wider in width.

 - > Replace with sport courts.

 - > Replace with toddler playground.

 - > Park is too small for existing use.

 - Replace with a pump track.

 Southerly facing photo of the BMX course.
-Photo by: Caitlin Hepworth

 COAL CAR TRIANGLE